 Have the Ducts Cleaned

 The final thing you can do to improve your indoor air quality is to clean your air ducts.
 The air inside our homes is said to be up to five times more polluted than the air outdoors.
 Your air ducts can store lots of dust, dirt, and other allergens that could be causing you to sneeze.
 After all, all of the air from your AC unit must filter through the air ducts first.
-Homeowners with sensitive allergies often report relief from their most troublesome symptoms once their air ducts have been professionally cleaned.
+Homeowners with sensitive allergies often report relief from their most troublesome symptoms like coughing once their air ducts have been professionally cleaned.

 Are you ready to stop sneezing and go back to living your life this summer?
 Contact Classic Air Conditioning and Heating to help you take care of some of these simple steps.
 You might find relief sooner than you think with our help!